vertica/kafka-scheduler-chart/README.md

-This Helm chart deploys the [vertica-kafka-scheduler](https://github.com/vertica/vertica-containers/tree/main/vertica-kafka-scheduler) in two modes:
+This Helm chart deploys the [vertica-kafka-scheduler](https://github.com/vertica/vertica-containers/tree/main/vertica-kafka-scheduler) with two modes:
 - **initializer**: Configuration mode.
 Starts a container so that you can `exec` into it and configure it.
 - **launcher**: Launch mode.
 Launches the vkconfig scheduler.
 Starts a container that calls `vkconfig launch` automatically.
 Run this mode after you configure the container in `initializer` mode.

-## Install the chart
+## Install the charts

-Add the charts to your repo and install the Helm chart:
+Add the charts to your repo and install the Helm chart.
+The following `helm install` command uses the `image.tag` [parameter](#parameters) to install version 24.1.0:

 ```shell
 $ helm repo add vertica-charts https://vertica.github.io/charts